Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

 We now consider type $m\geq3$ bifurcation.
-By the above at such bifurcations $\lambda_1$ is real (and positive) while $\lambda_2,\lambda_3$ are conjugate $m$--th roots of unity.
-Therefore, it follows only periodic orbits of Orbit Index $\pm1$ can have their period $m$--multiplied.
+By the above, at such bifurcations $\lambda_1$ is real (and positive), while $\lambda_2,\lambda_3$ are conjugate $m$-th roots of unity.
+Therefore, only periodic orbits of Mallet-Yorke Index $\pm1$ can have their period $m$-multiplied.
 This implies that when $dim(S)=3$, type $m\geq3$ bifurcation can belong to at most one of the following options: \begin{enumerate} \item $-1\to(1,-1,-1)$ \item $-1\to(-1,0,0)$ \item $1\to(-1,1,1)$, \item $1\to(0,1,0)$. \end{enumerate}

-Where, similarly to the two-dimensional case, by the Lefschetz Fixed Point Theorem we know the Orbit Index survives along the branch of orbits whose period \textbf{is not} doubled by $m$.
-Now, assume the period of $x$ is $n$, and that it goes through a type $m\geq3$ bifurcation at $t_0\in(0,1)$ - by the arguments above, its Orbit Index is either $1$ or $-1$.
+Where, similarly to the two-dimensional case, by the Lefschetz Fixed Point Theorem we know the Mallet-Yorke Index survives along the branch of orbits whose period is \textbf{not} doubled by $m$.
+Now, assume the period of $x$ is $n$ and that it goes through a type $m\geq3$ bifurcation at $t_0\in(0,1)$ - by the arguments above, its Mallet-Yorke Index is either $1$ or $-1$.
 We further note that by both definition and continuity, all eigenvalues of $D_{f^{mn}_{t_0}(x)}$ at the bifurcation must be positive (since $\lambda_1>0$ and $\lambda_2,\lambda_3$ are roots of unity).
 This implies that there can be no $0$ orbits in the periodic orbits splitting from $x$ whose minimal periods are $mn$.
 In other words, the only possibilities are $-1\to(1,-1,-1)$ and $1\to(1,-1,1)$.

 We now conclude the proof by considering the possible $n>3$-junctions.
-By the previous discussion, all the $n$-junctions admissible in the two-dimensional case are also admissible in the three-dimensional one.
-Combined with the analysis above and recalling the orbits bifurcating from $n$-junctions can be divided to at most two indices, a similar argument to Proposition \ref{rules2} yields the two forms in Figure \ref{rules2d}. \end{proof}
+By the previous discussion, all the $k$-junctions admissible in the two-dimensional case are also admissible in the three-dimensional one.
+Combined with the analysis above and recalling the orbits bifurcating from $n$-junctions can be divided to at most two indices, a similar argument to Proposition \ref{rules2} yields the two forms in Figure \ref{rules2d}. \end{proof} \begin{remark} In accordance with previous remark, the $0\to(-1,1)$ period-doubling bifurcation discussed above is the one, corresponding to the Noose Bifurcation discovered in \cite{KE} for four dimensional flows. \end{remark}

-Having studied the three-dimensional case, we now study the case where $dim(S)=d\geq4$.
+Having studied the three-dimensional case, we finally study the case where $dim(S)=d\geq4$.
 Again, it is easy to see that by adding a finite number of eigenvalues in the interval $(0,1)$, all bifurcations admissible in dimension $3$ can also occur in dimension $4$ and higher.
 With that in mind, we now prove: